-Stoughton reclaimed the lead with a double in the sixth.
+Stoughton reclaimed the lead with a deuce in the sixth.

 McEwen 5, Kean 4

-Winnipeg’s Mike McEwen (3-0) eased his final rock into the house to score a double in the eighth end and won 5-3 against Toronto’s Mark Kean (0-4).
+Winnipeg's Mike McEwen (3-0) eased his final rock into the house to score two in the eighth end and won 5-3 against Toronto's Mark Kean (0-4).

 McEwen's final shot of the second brushed a guard and Kean's team picked up a steal of one to open the scoring.
 McEwen bounced back and earned a deuce in the third.

-Kean then picked up a double in the sixth end to grab the lead.
+Kean then picked up two points in the sixth end to grab the lead.

 Epping 7, Frans 6 (EE)

-Toronto’s John Epping kept his hopes of defending the Players’ championship alive with a 7-6 win in extra ends over Joe Frans.
+Toronto's John Epping kept his hopes of defending the Players' Championship title alive with a 7-6 win in extra ends over Joe Frans.